Purposeful Living

 Biblical Affirmations for Your Kids

-Darrell offers to take the kids to the yard while I clean up.
-In no time, the hose is squirting water into the sky, and rainbows dance over the grass.
-There are squeals of sheer joy and delight.
+My husband Darrell offered to take the kids to the yard while I cleaned up from dinner.
+In no time, the hose outside was squirting water into the sky, and rainbows danced over the grass.
+I heard it all through the open window while I scrubbed dishes at the kitchen sink.

 Pushing Back Against Shame

-I’m reminded of the importance of teaching our kids about their identities.
+I was reminded of the importance of teaching our kids about their identities.

 The Importance of Biblical Affirmations for Kids

+If they don’t grasp that they are passionately loved by God, they’ll define themselves by their talents, their gifts, their successes, and their failures.
+All of these things are subject to change.
 The only certainty in their lives is the certainty that they can never be separated from the love of Christ (Romans 8:38-39).

 Knowing your identity in Christ means you understand that the ever-changing circumstances of your life do not define you.